xion-testnet-1

 curl ${GENESIS_JSON} -o ${BASEDIR}/config/genesis.json -s

-We provide a sample snippet which will download the
+We provide a sample snippet which will edit the config.toml

 set -euxo pipefail